 Here’s a quick breakdown of things to know when choosing not to take money from your pension plan:

-- Stay invested: If you don’t take money from your plan, your money stays invested.
-This gives it a chance to potentially grow over time and give you a higher retirement benefits.
-Remember that as you are still invested, your plan value can fall as well as rise
+- Stay invested: If you don't take money from your plan then it stays invested.
+This gives it the potential to grow, building up your retirement pot.
+Remember that as you are still invested, your plan value can go down as well as up.
+You may get back less than what was left invested.

-Our guide to these options breaks down how each of them works, explains their features, and has information on how to get started with each option.
+Don't worry you have other choices.
+Our guide to retirement options explains how each of them works, breaks down their features, and has details on how to get started with your chosen option

 Option |